pipilavvy/seeweedfs/Directories-and-Files.md

 #### Data Structure

-This difference lead to the design that the metadata for directories and files should have different data structure.
+This assumed differences between directories and files lead to the design that the metadata for directories and files should have different data structure.

 1. Store directories in memory
     1. all of directories hopefully all be in memory